pH7Software/pH7-Social-Dating-CMS/README.md

 👉 Other [10 Easy Ways to Green Your Social Community](https://mashable.com/2010/01/01/green-your-web-site/) 👈

-## 💪 Calculate Carbon Footprint of your Social Dating Service 🌍
+## 💪 Calculate Carbon Footprint of Your Social Dating Service 🌍

  How is your website impacting the planet? => Check it on the Website Carbon Calculator such as [https://www.websitecarbon.com](https://www.websitecarbon.com)